Grand Slam of Darts: Television coverage

 ITV screened the first four editions of the Grand Slam of Darts, which ended their 19-year absence from regular darts coverage (although they did show a one-off Clash of Champions match between Phil Taylor and Raymond van Barneveld in 1999).
 The inaugural event saw selected first-round games, the semi-finals, and the final all screened live on ITV1 and the rest of the tournament live on ITV4 but the live coverage was moved entirely to ITV4 in subsequent years, with highlights packages being the only coverage of the event on ITV1.

 The tournament proved popular on ITV4, with the 2009 event achieving nine out of the top ten places in the channel's output for that week.
 Viewing figures ranged from 208,000 to 435,000 with the final itself watched by 454,000.
 ITV extended their contract with the PDC to show the tournament until at least 2010.

 The presenting team consisted of lead presenter Matt Smith, and analysts Alan Warriner-Little and Chris Mason (who replaced Steve Beaton in 2008).
 The commentating team included Stuart Pyke, who also commentates on darts for Sky Sports, boxing commentator John Rawling, and Peter Drury.
 Janie Omorogbe provided reporting duties and player interviews.

 On 25 January 2011, it was announced that Sky Sports would broadcast the event until 2018.
 Sky continues to air the event with its current deal running until 2025.

 Sponsorship

 The sponsors of the event were PartyBets.com (2007) and PartyPoker.com (2008–09), websites operated by Bwin.Party Digital Entertainment, the Daily Mirror newspaper (2010), William Hill (2011–13), Singha Beer (2014–16), bwin (2017–18) and BoyleSports (2019–2020).
 Cazoo took over as sponsors from 2021, as part of a deal where they will also sponsor the PDC World Cup of Darts and the European Championship.
+In October 2023, Mr Vegas was named as title sponsor.